At a Glance

 ✨Tip Number 4

 Research Together Women and their approach to supporting women on probation.
-Being knowledgeable about their values and mission will allow you to align your answers with their goals, making you a more appealing candidate.
+Being knowledgeable about their values and mission will allow you to align your answers with their goals during the interview.

 We think you need these skills to ace Mental Health Criminal Justice Key Worker